availproject/avail-light/README.md

 - `--version`: Light Client version
 - `--clean`: Remove previous state dir set in `avail_path` config parameter

+## Identity

+In the Avail network, a light client's identity can be configured using the `identity.toml` file.
+If not specified, a secret seed phrase will be generated and stored in the identity file when the light client starts.
+To use an existing seed phrase, set the `avail_secret_seed_phrase` entry in the `identity.toml` file.
+Seed phrase will be used to derive Sr25519 key pair for signing.

 ## Configuration reference

 ```yaml